Czech man sets Guinness World Record for "longest flight in a portable toilet" - Kafkadesk

 Prague, Czech Republic – Covid-related travel restrictions may be pretty strict right now, but one man showed that it wasn’t an excuse not to experiment with other means of transportation.

-As local media reported last week, a Czech man from the town of Pelhrimov, roughly located half-way between Prague and Brno, just entered the Guinness World Records today with one of the most mind-boggling achievements to date – even for 2020 standards.
+As local media reported earlier this week, a Czech man from the town of Pelhrimov, roughly located half-way between Prague and Brno, just entered the Guinness World Records today with one of the most mind-boggling achievements to date – even for 2020 standards.

 Jan Smrčka set a new record for performing the world’s longest registered flight… in a portable toilet.